 The rudraksha mala is traditionally associated with Lord Shiva.
 It is said that Shiva cried tears when he saw the suffering of humanity and these tears fell to the ground and formed seeds which grew into the rudraksha tree.
 Rudra is another name for the fierce form of Shiva.
 Aksha translates as “eyes”.
 When doing mantra japa to Shiva, it is beneficial to use a rudraksha mala if possible.

 While chanting is common in groups and at ashrams, spiritual retreat sites, etc., the focus in entirely inward.
 As we chant “Om Namah Shivaya” (I honor Shiva – the supreme being who resides in each of us), we can connect once again to our own innate divinity and acknowledge that there are multiple facets to our own great being.
 We can also recognize the divinity that exists in each of us and honor that time and again.

 The celebration of Maha Shivaratri is done on the 14th night of the waning Moon in the Indian lunar calendar in the month of Maagha.
 Typically, in Vedic astrology, the phase of the Moon is calculated at sunrise in a location.
 However, for this lunar holiday, astrologers look at where the Moon is at midnight.
 The phase or tithi of the Moon on Shivaratri is known as chaturdashi tithi in Vedic astrology.

-This phase of the Moon begins at 2:35 PM on Saturday continues until approximately 1 PM Pacific time on Sunday in the U.S. Information on Maha Shivaratri can be found on the Mypanchang website.
+For Shivaratri 2014, this phase of the Moon begins at 6:55 AM on Thursday, February 27 and continues until approximately 3:20 AM Pacific time on Friday, February 28 in the U.S. Information on Maha Shivaratri can be found on the Mypanchang website.